linode/docs/docs/guides/platform/billing-and-support/network-transfer/index.md

 **Metered network transfer:**

-- Outbound transfer sent from a Compute Instance or NodeBalancer occurring over the public internet (or a public IPv4 address).
+- Outbound transfer sent from a Compute Instance or NodeBalancer over the public internet (or a public IPv4 address).

 - All outbound transfer from Object Storage, even to other Linode services within the same data center.